 Considering that an increasing proportion of the technical components that comprise customer experiences are managed by 3rd parties and are outside the company’s control, having a combination of experience and component monitoring is essential if you want to identify and diagnose issues rapidly.
 If you are just monitoring from your data centers, how do you know if a dependent cloud service is having issues?
 What about network performance in the regions where end-users are located?
 DNS and SSL issues can impact users’ ability to access services even if they are up and running.
 Catchpoint not only provides the monitoring tools for capturing data, but also the analytics tools to construct the data into composite views for incident management and root-cause analysis (RCA).

-The impact of emerging technology on monitoring
+The impact of emerging technology on monitoring in an outcome economy

 How do emerging technology like cloud services, SaaS, IoT, and mobile experiences change what or how you need to monitor?
 “Emerging technologies are making things more complex.
 More data, things constantly moving, multi-platform experiences, and a bunch of new cloud offerings all bring new challenges.
 At the end of the day, user experiences are what really matter – whether that user is a person or a machine,” says Mr. Daoudi.
 “With Internet 1.0, you had a user connecting to an app in one data center – it was simple.
 Today you have systems with multiple cloud providers, multiple user interfaces and a web of 3rd party components that are managed outside of your walls.
 This makes monitoring more difficult.
 Catchpoint is investing in new vantage points to monitor services from new perspectives.
 New technology brings new blind spots – we help you eliminate them.”